 See the worksheets to calculate required minimum distributions and the FAQ below for different rules that may apply to 403(b) plans.

-Can an account owner just take a RMD from one account instead of separately from each account?
+Can I take an RMD from one account instead of separately from each account?

-An IRA owner must calculate the RMD separately for each IRA that he or she owns, but can withdraw the total amount from one or more of the IRAs.
+You must first calculate the RMD separately for each IRA that you are the account owner, however, you can withdraw the total amount from just one or more of the IRAs.
 Similarly, a 403(b) contract owner must calculate the RMD separately for each 403(b) contract that he or she owns, but can take the total amount from one or more of the 403(b) contracts.